dicekeys/beta-program/README.md

 The dice should not be visible.

 Once the dice are no longer visible, you may once again record video if you so choose.
-Just be sure to turn off the video before you lift the lid to expose the key.
+Just be sure to turn off the video if you lift the lid and expose the key.

 ### 8. Close the box to seal everything together.